leangjia/blender_docs/trunk/blender_docs/manual/editors/preferences/animation.rst

 Auto-Keyframing
    Show Warning
-      Displays a warning at the top right of the *3D View*, when moving objects, if *Auto Keyframe* is on.
+      Displays a warning at the top right of the *3D Viewport*, when moving objects, if *Auto Keyframe* is on.
    Only Insert Available
       This will only add keyframes to channels of F-curves that already exist.
    Enable in New Scenes